Wassimhfaiedh/TunisianVehicleSearch/README.md

 - Get an NVIDIA API key at https://build.nvidia.com.
 - `captures/` and `vehicle_search_chroma/` are created at runtime and are gitignored.
 - Never commit `.env` or model weights with embedded keys.
+- The demo videos are large (30–60MB+).
+Don't commit them straight to git — either drag-and-drop them into a GitHub issue/PR/release to get a `user-attachments` URL (fastest, what the placeholders above expect), or use Git LFS if you want them versioned in the repo itself.